COMPOST THIS!

 • dryer sheets

 • fabrics of any kind, including burlap.
-Although many contain natural fibers they are often treated with chemicals that prevent decomposition.
+Although many contain natural fibers, they are generally treated with chemicals that prevent decomposition.

 If in doubt, leave it out!